 Appetizers don’t get any easier and scrumptious than these hot, cheesy, messy Philly cheesesteak sliders.
 I think all sandwiches should be made on Hawaiian Sweet Rolls.
-They just makes everything so freakin delicious!
+They just make everything so freakin delicious!

 What is it about a messy, cheesesteak that makes you want to devour it like a beast!?
 You take one big cheesy beefy mouthful while nodding your head in approval at the delicious flavors you are experiencing.
 Or is that just me?

 We couldn’t get enough of these Philly cheesesteak sliders and the entire pan was gone by the end of dinner.
 (We rrrreally like food in this house) The steak strips are super seasoned with a homemade steak blend, along with the onions and peppers.
 I didn’t add any fresh garlic this time, but you certainly can.

 The Hawaiian sweet rolls are buttered down and toasted in the oven and fresh provolone cheese just ties everything all together.
 But this recipe just isn’t complete without a good pepper sauce for dunking!
 OMG, I purchased a bottle from Firehouse Sub (go get a bottle if you have one in your area) I have yet to taste anything better on a Philly Cheesesteak sandwich than Captin Sorensens Datil Pepper Hot Sauce!
 NOTHING!!

 Add a pickle and a good spreading of mayonnaise and I am one happy girl!

 Watch me make these Philly Cheesesteak Sliders from start to finish!